 So, I didn’t.

-Instead, I made the decision to move on and to bring her with me.
+Instead, I made the decision to move forward and to bring her with me.

 It was a different kind of moving than I had once imagined.
 Before losing Dorothy, I believed in the misconception that moving on meant forgetting.
 Now I know that it doesn’t have to be that way.
 After a death, you are allowed to move forward in life and you can bring the person you miss with you.